+With a height of 820 meters, the Pieter Both is the second highest mountain range in the island of Mauritius.
 Pieter Both is a part of the Moka mountain range of Mauritius that is situated in the centre of the island.
-It is an iconic and unique mountain as it is easily noticeable due to its round shaped boulder at the extreme top of the hill, almost making it similar to a human head.
-Pieter Both is also famous for being the home for the rarest palm species Hyophorbe amaricaulis, covering most of the mountain.
+It is an iconic and unique mountain as it is easily noticeable due to its round-shaped boulder at the extreme top of the hill, almost making it similar to a human head.
+It is also famous for being the home to rarest palm species Hyophorbe amaricaulis, which covers most of the mountain.

-The mountain gets its name from the first Governor General of the Dutch East Indies, Pieter Both.
+The mountain gets its name from the first Governor-General of the Dutch East Indies, Pieter Both.
 Under his command, eight vessels left the Netherlands for Mauritius.
 Unfortunately, after being caught in a cyclone, Pieter Both’s ship sank near Tamarin Bay killing him and 45 other men.

-The fairies warned him not to reveal what he just saw to anyone otherwise they would turn him into stone.
+The fairies warned him not to reveal what he just saw to anyone; otherwise, they would turn him into stone.
 He agreed to the terms and continued his walk to the nearby village.
 Nevertheless, once he reached, he couldn’t keep the secret and revealed it to all the villagers.
 The fairies got to know about his disloyalty and turned the milkman into stone when he was on his way back from the village.

 In the present day, the rock on top of the mountain is believed to be the milkman who broke the fairies’ promise and failed to keep the secret.

 Pieter Both Mountain is widely popular among the tourists for providing one of the most exciting hiking trails in Mauritius.
 You get a chance to savour the slender peak, panoramic views of the island and lush green surroundings as far as your eyes can see.
 Enjoying a picnic amidst this diverse wildlife setting is something you wouldn’t want to miss.